Deadlock Resolution and Recursive Feasibility in MPC-based Multi-robot Trajectory Generation: Introduction

 Optimization-based methods have gained increasing popularity recently due to its modeling capability and extensibility.
 In particular, optimization-based methods construct and solve various optimizations to achieve collision-free navigation, such as the mixed integer quadratic programming in \cite{Richards2004}, sequential convex programming in \cite{Augugliaro2012}, and model predictive control (MPC) in \cite{Morgan2016}.
 However, most of the aforementioned methods do not ensure explicitly feasibility of the underlying optimization during the whole navigation.
 In other words, the optimization might be infeasible at one time step, thus the whole system stops.
 Some works in \cite{Park2021}, \cite{Honig2018} and \cite{Leobardo2017} propose to tackle the feasibility problem by gradually scaling up the time step, which however requires a centralized coordinator.
 Another work \cite{Wang2017} introduces the notion of control barrier function, which can guarantee collision-free trajectory.
-Nonetheless, it might be overly conservative due to excessive breaking, and often suffers from deadlocks.
-The methods in~\cite{Park2022} ensure feasibility by utilizing relative-safe corridor among robots, which however requires a pre-defined order of optimization among the robots.
+Nonetheless, it might be overly conservative due to excessive breaking.
+The methods in~\cite{Park2022} ensure feasibility by utilizing relative-safe corridor among robots.
 Last but not least, the above methods often impose a fully-connected communication network with high communication burden.